markski1/ugmp-coordget/README.md

 # ugmp-coordget
-Small filterscript to pick up centered coordinates from Liberty City and Vice City in the GTA: Underground modded version of SA-MP.
+A simple small filterscript to pick up centered coordinates from Liberty City and Vice City in the GTA: Underground modded version of SA-MP.

 ## Why?